It was a small brown spot no bigger than a thumbnail.

 He was told the chance of it returning was remote: Just 2 per cent.

 That was in 2010 and Pearse moved on, albeit more weary of the sun.
-But two years ago, he discovered the cancer had returned in the form of a tumour and was in his lymph nodes.
+But last year, he discovered the cancer had returned in the form of a tumour and was in his lymph nodes.